-Psychologist Dale Atkins, co-author of “The Kindness Advantage,” discusses dementia caregiving and finding time for oneself, building a network of support, and navigating the complex emotions of caregiving.
+As part of our LiveTalk series, Being Patient spoke with Psychologist Dale Atkins, co-author of "The Kindness Advantage," about ways for caregivers to find time for oneself, build a network of support, and navigate the complex emotions of caregiving.

 Caregivers are often overburdened, balancing work and raising a family while caring for a loved one with dementia.
 Amid the daily stresses of juggling a host of responsibilities, caregivers may pay little attention to their well-being.